sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 You are going to be running a short tutorial game for 2-3 players.
 One will control a female protagonist character, and one will control a male protagonist.
-If there is a third player, they will control a prisoner that the other two characters discover early in the action.
+If there is a third player, they will control a prisoner that the other two characters discover in the first scene.

 First, you will need names for the characters and setting of Sarukkan's Chamber.
 Ask the players these 3 questions.
 This is an improvisation exercise.